Fleury Playbook

 Abbaye Saint Benoît de Fleury, the supposed origin of the book.

-The Fleury Playbook (Livre de Jeux de Fleury — Orléans, Bibliothèque Municipale MS. 201) is a medieval collection of Latin biblical dramas dating from around 1200 AD It was included in a composite volume of sermons, biblical texts, liturgical dramas, and hymns that was bound and kept at the library of Abbaye Saint Benoît de Fleury, a Benedictine monastery at Saint-Benoît-sur-Loire, France, until after the French Revolution and is now housed in the Bibliothèque de la Ville (Municipal Library) at Orléans, France.
+The Fleury Playbook (Livre de Jeux de Fleury — Orléans, Bibliothèque Municipale MS. 201) is a medieval collection of Latin biblical dramas dating from around 1200.
+It was included in a composite volume of sermons, biblical texts, liturgical dramas, and hymns that was bound and kept at the library of Abbaye Saint Benoît de Fleury, a Benedictine monastery at Saint-Benoît-sur-Loire, France, until after the French Revolution and is now housed in the Bibliothèque de la Ville (Municipal Library) at Orléans, France.
 The works in the playbook are told in a musical style similar to that of plainsong.
 The origin of the book is unknown, but it is possible that it was written by multiple authors.
 The playbook consists of a total of 10 works, occupying pages 176–243 of the manuscript.

 Origin

 The playbook was compiled in the late 12th century.
 Although it is widely accepted that the Fleury Playbook was created in the Fleury Abbey, the neumes in the musical scores are not similar to those found there, nor was the Abbey known for any achievements in drama prior to the Fleury Playbook, both of which suggest that the book may have been bound elsewhere.
 However, the manuscript was copied and housed in the abbey's scriptorium, and may have served as an early example of a liturgical drama.